gramineproject/graphene/Documentation/manpages/gsc.rst

 these files, since they are neither allowed nor trusted files.
 This will likely break applications using files stored in Docker volumes.

+Workaround
+^^^^^^^^^^

+   Trusted files can be added to image-specific manifest file (first argument to :command:`gsc build` command) at build time.
+This workaround does not allow these files to change between build and run, or over multiple runs.
+This only provides integrity for files and not confidentiality.

 Allowing dynamic file contents via Graphene protected files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    Docker volumes can include Graphene protected files.
-As a result Graphene can open these protected files without knowing the exact contents as long as the protected file was configured in the application-specific manifest.
+As a result Graphene can open these protected files without knowing the exact contents as long as the protected file was configured in the manifest.
 The complete and secure use of protected files may require additional steps.

 Integration of Docker Secrets
 -----------------------------